kansal/Spatial-Infromatics/Readme.md

 the city of London.
 This framework can also be used for finding if the city is well protected or not and identify areas which are vulnerable.

-The Four Models developed are:-
+The Four Models developed are
 1. Euclidean Model
-2. Connectivity Model
+1. Connectivity Model
-3. Traffic Model
+1. Traffic Model
-4. Population Model
+1. Population Model

 The simulations were done on QGIS, an open-source software from OSGeo.